JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 To learn about passing multiplatform resources to external libraries and about using Java resources and remote files in Compose Multiplatform, see the [dedicated section](#other-resources-and-external-access).

-## Customizing the accessor class generation
+## Customizing accessor class generation

 You can customize the generated `Res` class to suit your needs using Gradle settings.